arahm071/Melbourne-Modeling-Journey/README.md

 ![alt text](dataset-cover.jpg)

-# Data, Dilemmas, and Discoveries: Melbourne Real Estate's Lessons on modelling
+# Data, Dilemmas, and Discoveries: Melbourne Real Estate's Lessons on Modelling

 ## **Introduction**
 Have you ever wondered how real estate prices are determined?
 While helping a friend search for a home, I became fascinated by this question.
 As a data science student, I saw an opportunity to apply my newly acquired skills.
 Regression analysis, data cleaning, and exploratory data analysis (EDA) were all concepts I was actively learning.
 This project allowed me to combine these skills in a real-world context.